scribu/wp-front-end-editor/readme.txt

 You can add this line to *style.css* in your theme directory:

-`.front-ed:hover, .front-ed:hover * {background-color: color !important}`
+`.front-ed:hover, .front-ed:hover * {background-color: mycolor !important}`

-where *color* is one of these values: [CSS colors](http://www.w3schools.com/CSS/css_colors.asp).
+where *mycolor* is one of these values: [CSS colors](http://www.w3schools.com/CSS/css_colors.asp).

 = How can I edit custom fields? =

-Since custom fields can be used in so many ways, you have to edit your theme and replace code like this:
+Since custom fields can be used in so many ways, you have to make some code replacements in your theme:

+Replace something like this:

 `echo get_post_meta($post->ID, 'my_key', true);`

-with
+with this:

 `editable_post_meta(get_the_ID(), 'my_key', 'textarea');`